pabstma/cardano-accointing-exporter/README.md

 The script parses every file in the wallets/ subdirectory with the ending .wallet It is expected that a .wallet file contains exactly one address per line or exactly one stake key.

-0. Make sure you that python3 and a virtualenv is installed
+0. Make sure you that python3 and virtualenv is installed
-1. Create a free account at https://blockfrost.io/ and find your API key
+1. Create a free account at https://blockfrost.io/ and find your project id.
-2. Put your API key into the api_key variable in the cardano-accointing-exporter.py
+2. Put your project id into the PROJECT_ID variable in the config.py
 3. Create a wallets/ subdirectory in the scripts root directory
 4. Create a .wallet file for every wallet in the wallets/ subdirectory as described above
 5. Create a virtual environment 'virtualenv venv' and source it 'source venv/bin/activate'